 Regulatory Affairs: The IND, NDA, and Post-Marketing

-Learn about FDA regulations and expectations for the content, submission and review of INDs/NDAs, and the importance of regulatory strategy.
-This comprehensive course employs a blend of real-world examples and interactive lectures, workshops, and online pre-course modules.
+Attend this virtual training course to learn about FDA regulations and expectations for the content, submission and review of INDs/NDAs, and the importance of regulatory strategy.
+This comprehensive course employs a blend of real-world examples, interactive lectures, workshops, and online pre-course modules.
 This basic to intermediate level training course focuses on prescription drugs and well-characterized biological products.
-The requirements specific to generic drugs, biosimilars, devices, and OTC monograph products are not covered in detail.
+The requirements specific to generic drugs, traditional biosimilars, devices, and OTC monograph products are not covered in detail.

 “The course is replete with information that has swirled around me since starting work in RA but that had remained elusive due to the narrow nature of my day-to-day.
 The course provided structure for this swirling information, which gave me a clear picture of how the pieces fit together.
 I'd definitely recommend it to anybody who has worked in regulatory affairs for a few years and/or has experience in only one area of RA but desires to understand the whole picture.”

 Can't attend this course?
-Join us in Philadelphia in October!
+Join us Virtually in October!

 What you will learn